[Drupal] How to create a new parser in Feed API module?

 The feedAPI module is a famous one for processing custom feeds in different formats like rss/Atom, csv, iCal etc. Now the feedAPI has been upgraded to the "feeds",which have more features and easy to use and customize.
 However still a lot of Drupal 6 sites uses the feedAPI module for handling external feeds.
 Let us see how a new parser can be created in feed API module.

 The module provides a lot of third party parsers to parse each kind of feed types, some are,

-- The RSS/Atom feeds could be parsed using the Common Syndication Parser (part of FeedAPI).
+- The RSS/Atom feeds can be parsed using the Common Syndication Parser (part of FeedAPI).

-- The iCal feeds could be parsed with the iCal parser.
+- The iCal feeds can be parsed with the iCal parser.

-- The CSV files could be aggregated with CSV parser.
+- The CSV files can be aggregated with CSV parser.

-- The KML feeds could be parsed with KML parser
+- The KML feeds can be parsed with KML parser

 But the feedAPI module implemented each of these parsers as separate modules, so if you need to create a new parser you need create a new module for it.
 There will be multiple situations when you need to implement a new parser, like when you need to process some custom feed content with custom tags, or need to implement a parser for some new type of feeds for which a parser is not available.
 Anyway I will explain some basics for creating a new one.